jmacego/jmacego.github.io/resume.md

 Playa Vista, Los Angeles, CA  \|  509-205-1673  \|  john at this domain

 ## Professional Summary
 Cisco certified with fifteen years’ experience and an exceptional ability to bring creative solutions to deep problems.
 Ability to build and maintain user-friendly networks of any size.
 Strong background in a variety of programming languages and technologies.
 Seeking the opportunity to be an asset to a company and fellow coworkers.
-Able to achieve Cisco Certified Internetwork Expert (CCIE) Routing and Switching or Service Provider certifications on short notice if required.
+Able to achieve Cisco Certified Internetwork Expert (CCIE) Routing and Switching or Service Provider certifications on relatively short notice if required.

 ## Core Qualifications
 * Knowledgeable of routing and switching, the OSI model, TCP/IP, and Cisco networks